backupbrew/switchbrew/IPC Marshalling.md

 Sysmodules load the last u64 of rawdata when handling the PID.
 This is not written by kernel.
 For sysmodule handling:

-  - In some cases: The rawdata\_u64 is written to stack as the initial PID, but this is never used since the get-pid function always overwrites the output PID when it returns retval 0.
+  - In some cases: these commands require a placeholder u64 value passed in the input parameters, as mentioned above.
+In these cases the OverwriteClientProcessId method is called to replace the value before it is used.
   - In other cases: The rawdata\_u64 is compared with the PID from the descriptor.
 On mismatch and when rawdata\_u64\!=0, error 0x60A is returned.
 The PID value passed to the cmdhandler vtable funcptr is